Marsabit: Overview

-(Mar:a:bit).
-The mountains nature are engulfed and mar a bit with dark clouds and this is where when locals could interact with explorers when ask where they came from, they in return reply pointing to the dark mountains Mar-a-bit.

-On the other hand, it is claimed that "Marsa" was a governor and was sent there by Emperor Haile Selassie of Ethiopia at that time when the area was part of Ethiopia.
-The castle on the top of the hill on the outskirt of the town is believed to be where Governor Marsa lived (Muktar Osman Shumbe-Oromo historian).

 Culture and religion

-Besides the aforementioned ethnic groups, there are other people from other parts of Kenya who are there working mostly for the government and business.
+In addition to the ethnic groups already listed, there are other people from other parts of Kenya who are there working mostly for the government and business.
 Muslims, Christians and adherents of traditional religions all inhabit the town.

 Marsabit was the announced location for a conference between Borana and Gabra elders scheduled for 2–6 June 2009.
 Discussions to resolve existing conflicts between the two groups have been underway for several years now, and agreements were expected to be sealed at the event at this conference in the presence of traditional leaders.

 Transport

 Marsabit is approximately 550 km from Nairobi via the towns of Isiolo and Archers Post.
 Reaching the town formerly required private transport, but there are now several bus services on the route from Isiolo to Marsabit, and from Nairobi to Moyale via Marsabit.
 The road is tarmac to bitumen standards and connects to the Kenya-Ethiopia Border at Moyale.
 It is approximately 277 km from Isiolo.

 There are two airstrips servicing charter aircraft, one close to town on the road towards Moyale (Marsabit Airstrip), and the second further away towards Chalbi (Segel Airstrip).
 The Mission Aviation Fellowship (MAF) operates the only regular flight to Marsabit, on Tuesdays and Fridays.